oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/overview.md

 Any runtime updates to the WebLogic domain configuration is controlled by the user using tools such as `Fusion Middleware Controls`, product specific `WLST` functions, `WebLogic Console`, `Service Bus Console`, or `JDeveloper`.
-After the initial domain is created, subsequent updates to the source of the `WDT` artifacts or referenced Kubernetes secrets will be ignored.
+After the initial domain is created, subsequent updates to the source of the `WDT` artifacts or any referenced macros will be ignored.

 Some changes may require triggering an introspector job.
+For example:

-For example, after you made the change to the WeLogic domain credential, you need to:
+After you changed to the WeLogic domain credential in the `WebLogic Console`, you need to:

-- update the credentials specified in `domain.spec.webLogicCredentialsSecret` of the domain resource YAML.
+- update the credentials of `domain.spec.webLogicCredentialsSecret` in the domain resource YAML.
+- update the value of `domain.spec.introspectVersion` in the domain resource YAML.

+If you changed any WebLogic domain topology, such as adding cluster or server in the `WebLogic Console`:

-- update the `domai.spec.introspectVersion` of the domain resource YAML.
+- update the value of `domain.spec.introspectVersion` in the domain resource YAML.
+- optionally update the domain resource YAML to add new cluster or server if you want to fine tune their lifecycle or replica counts.